Public Records & Services in Norris

 Frequently Asked Questions

 To register to vote in Norris, South Dakota, residents can register online through the South Dakota Secretary of State's website, by mail, or in person at the Mellette County elections office.
 South Dakota requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the South Dakota Secretary of State's voter lookup tool.
-For local municipal elections in Norris, contact the Mellette County Clerk's office for schedules and ballot information.
+For local county and state elections (Norris is an unincorporated community in Mellette County and does not hold municipal elections), contact the Mellette County Clerk's office for schedules and ballot information.

 Property records for Norris, South Dakota are maintained by the Mellette Director of Equalization's Office and the Mellette County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Mellette County, including parcels in Norris.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Mellette County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many South Dakota counties provide online property record searches through their county websites.
-For in-person requests, visit the Mellette County offices at the county courthouse.
 The Mellette County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Norris, South Dakota residents are available through both county and state offices.
 The South Dakota Department of Health, Vital Records, located in Pierre, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in South Dakota.
 Orders can be placed online, by mail, or in person.
 Locally, the Mellette County Clerk's office issues marriage licenses and maintains marriage records for Mellette County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.